staticallyio/statically/privacy.md

     For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

-### CDN for WWW (Content Delivery Network)
+### CDN for main site (Content Delivery Network)

-We use third-party Service Providers to serve all of our traffic under the domain **www.staticaly.com**.
+We use third-party Service Providers to serve all of our traffic under the domain **staticaly.com**.
 This means all of these providers have access to your IP address and other information sent by your web browser.
 This information is used for analytics and security purposes.
 Neither we nor our providers track any individual user.

 *   **Netlify**